Aden Colony: Federation and the end of Aden colony

 To solve many of the above problems, as well as continuing the process of self-determination that was accompanying the dismantling of the Empire, it was proposed that Aden Colony should form a federation with the protectorates of East and West Aden.
 It was hoped that this would lessen Arab calls for complete independence, while still allowing British control of foreign affairs and the BP refinery at Little Aden to continue.
 It was the hope of the government of Harold Macmillan that creating a federation that would be dominated by the traditional sultans would allow for indirect British control as he wrote in his diary that his government planned to use "the Sultans to help us keep the colony and its essential defence facilities".
 However, the population of Aden was urban, well educated, secular and generally left-wing while the population of the protectorates were rural, mostly illiterate, religious and generally conservative, making the proposed federation a mismatch.

 Federalism was first proposed by ministers from both the colony and protectorates, the suggested amalgamation would be beneficial they argued, in terms of economics, race, religion and languages.
 However the step was illogical in terms of Arab Nationalism, for it was taken just prior to some impending elections, and was against the wishes of Aden Arabs, notably many of the trade unions.
 An additional problem was the huge disparity in political development, as at the time Aden colony was some way down the road to self-government and in the opinion of some dissidents, political fusion with the autocratic and backward Sultanates was a step in the wrong direction.
 In the federation, Aden colony was to have 24 seats on the new council, while each of the eleven sultanates was to have six.
 While the federation as a whole would have financial and military aid from Britain.
 The federation was opposed by the majority of the people of Aden, leading to a series of strikes and protest marches while the elections for the council were rigged in favour of supporters of the federation.
 Right from start, the federation was seen as illegitimate.

 On 18 January 1963, the colony was reconstituted as the State of Aden (Arabic: ولاية عدن Wilāyat ʿAdan), within the new Federation of South Arabia.
 With this Sir Charles Johnston stepped down as the last Governor of Aden.

 Many of the problems that Aden had suffered in its time as a colony did not improve on federation.
 Internal disturbances continued and intensified, leading to the Aden Emergency and the final departure of British troops.
 British rule ended on 30 November 1967.

-The federation became the People's Republic of South Yemen, and in line with other formerly British Arab territories in the Middle East, it did not join the Commonwealth of Nations.
+The federation became the People's Republic of Southern Yemen, and in line with other formerly British Arab territories in the Middle East, it did not join the Commonwealth of Nations.